Northshore Celebrates

 We are committed to equity, to safety and supports for students and adults, and to building on the strengths and addressing the needs of the whole child.

-To keep families, staff, and community members up to date with all of the great things happening in Northshore, Interim Superintendent Michael Tolley maintains a weekly blog.
+To keep families, staff, and community members up to date with all of the great things happening in Northshore, Superintendent Michael Tolley maintains a weekly blog.

 Our actions are grounded in a strong belief in the capacity of every student to achieve academic and social-emotional success that prepares them to thrive in a world yet to be imagined.